Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Simulation Studies

-We consider a more involved setting involving 20 point clouds from two topologically different spaces: (i) one circle and (ii) two connected circles.
-Point clouds from (i) are drawn in the same manner as in Simulation 1, but for the fact that sample size $M$ is drawn from a $\text{Discrete-Uniform}(20,30)$.
+We consider a more involved setting involving 20 point clouds from two topologically different spaces: (i) one circle, and (ii) two connected circles.
+Point clouds from (i) are drawn in the same manner as in Example 1, but for the fact that the sample size $M$ is drawn from a $\text{Discrete-Uniform}(20,30)$.
 For point clouds from (ii), the radius of the larger circle is drawn from a $|N(1,0.3^2)|$, while the radius of the smaller circle is a random proportion of the larger circle, drawn from a $\text{Beta}(10,10)$.
-Panels (a) and (c) of Figure \ref{pcaEg} show one point cloud each from (i) and (ii).
+Panels (a) and (c) in Figure \ref{pcaEg} show one point cloud each from (i) and (ii).
+We consider degree $p=1$, $K=2$-dimensional landscapes $\{\Lambda_i=(\lambda_{i1},\lambda_{i2})\}_{i=1}^{20}$.
+For point clouds from (i), $\lambda_{i1}$ will have one peak and $\lambda_{i2}=0$ for all $t$; for point clouds from (ii), $\lambda_{i1}$ will have two peaks and $\lambda_{i2}$ will have a single peak.